Facilities (including ASSET lab)

 The new site will be a key driver for the sustained development of the agrifood and life-sciences sectors in Northern Ireland and boasts a superb teaching and research environment for 750 students and 170 staff across areas such as agriculture, food science, food safety, food security, disease/infection biology, diagnostics, waste management, ecosystems and the environment.

-It also contains the ASSET Technology Centre - a leading analytical chemistry and mass spectrometry research hub, recently recognised as a 'Centre of Expertise' by the Food Authenticity Network, a Department of the Environment and Rural Affairs (DEFRA) initiative.
+It also contains the ASSET Technology Centre - a leading analytical chemistry and mass spectrometry research hub, which hosts the Centre for Excellence in Agriculture and Food Integrity, in partnership with the UK's National Measurement Laboratory.
+The centre is also listed as a 'Centre of Expertise' by the Food Authenticity Network, a UK DEFRA initiative.

 ASSET Technology Centre